omine-me/FinalCheck/README.md

 In Preferences sub-panel, you can toggle which items will be checked.
 These preferences are saved automatically.

-[**[New!]** Checking automatically when rendering is available.](./ChangeLog.md)
+[**[New!]** Checking automatically when rendering is available.](./CHANGELOG.md)

 ### Check Items

-- **Collections Visibility**: Does visibility of collections in viewports and renders differ?
+- **Collections Visibility**: Compare visibility of collections in viewport and render.
-- **Objects Visibility**: Does visibility of objects in viewports and renders differ?
+- **Objects Visibility**: Compare visibility of objects in viewport and render.
-- **Missing Files**: Is an image path broken?
-(Ignore packed file's path.)
+- **Missing Files**: Check image path validity.
-- **Render Region**: Is render region set and the area reduced?
+- **Render Region**: Check if Render Region is not set.
-- **Resolution%**: Is resolution% under 100%?
+- **Resolution%**: Check if Resolution% is greater than or equal to 100%.
-- **Samples**: Is render samples under preview samples?
+- **Samples**: Check if render samples are greater than or equal to preview samples.
-- **Instancing**: Does visibility of instancer in viewports and renders differ?
+- **Instancing**: Compare visibility of instancer in viewport and render.
-- **Modifiers**: Does visibility of modifiers in viewports and renders differ?
+- **Modifiers**: Compare visibility of modifiers in viewport and render.
-- **Composite** (alpha version): Do inputs of viewer node and composite node differ?
+- **Composite** (alpha version): Check if inputs of Viewer node and Composite node are the same.
-  Composite checking is currently incomplete due to limitations of the Blender Python API.
+  This is currently incomplete due to limitations of Blender Python API.
 - **Particles**:
-  - **Show Emitter**: Does Visibility of particle emitter in viewports and renders differ?
+  - **Show Emitter**: Compare visibility of particle emitter in viewport and render.
-  - **Child Amount**: Does child amount of particles in viewports and renders differ?
+  - **Child Amount**: Check if child amount of particles in viewport and render are the same.
-  - **Viewport Display Amount**: Is amount of particles in viewports under 100%?
+  - **Viewport Display Amount**: Check if amount of particles in viewport is 100%.
 - **Grease Pencil**:
-  - **Modifiers**: Does visibility of modifiers in viewports and renders differ?
+  - **Modifiers**: Compare visibility of modifiers in viewport and render.
-  - **Effects**: Does visibility of effects in viewports and renders differ?
+  - **Effects**: Compare visibility of effects in viewport and render.

 You can also choose where to check: all scenes or current scene/view_layer only.